break-through-19/sci-lit-rag/README.md

 sci-lit-rag is a Retrieval-Augmented Generation (RAG) pipeline designed for scientific literature review.
 It combines document retrieval, embedding-based similarity search (using Qdrant), and open-source LLM-powered response generation to assist researchers in efficiently reviewing scientific literature.

 ## Features
 - Document retrieval from open-source archives like arXiv.
+[Todo]
 - Embedding generation and similarity search using Qdrant and `sentence-transformers/all-MiniLM-L6-v2`.
 - Query-based response generation with `google/flan-t5-large` (Hugging Face Transformers).
 - Web app interface for interaction.